 On Tuesday of each week, students will bring home a large envelope.
-Class work will be enclosed on a weekly or bi-weekly basis, as explained by individual teachers at Back-to-School Night.
-Please review the contents, sign and date the envelope, and ask your child to return the envelope to school the next day.
-This system has been instituted to help families manage the volume of information exchanged between home and school.
+Please review the contents, and have your child return the envelope to school the next day.

-The Kings Park/Kings Glen PTA has provided each student a homework assignment notebook.
-In the event that a student loses his/her homework assignment notebook, a second one may be purchased from the office for a minimal fee.
-The homework assignment book is expected to be completed daily by the student, and it provides parents an opportunity to monitor assignments and communicate with the teacher on a regular basis.
-C:\Program Files (x86)\TestNav\Test
+The Kings Park/Kings Glen PTA has provided each student an assignment notebook.
+The assignment book is expected to be completed by the student, and it provides parents an opportunity to monitor assignments and communicate with the teacher.

-For additional guidelines on expectations please review the Fairfax County Public Schools (FCPS) Website
+For additional guidelines on expectations please review the FCPS Students Rights and Responsibilities (SR&R).